Tailwind Tribes is now Tailwind Communities. And it's still your little secret for skyrocketing Pinterest reach and traffic to your blog.

 Now before I continue, I should point out that Tailwind Communities changed their name (from Tailwind Tribes to Tailwind Communities).
 The Tailwind Team sought to find a new name that represented the community atmosphere of the product, while being inclusive (and not offensive) to members.
 So they took advice from their Native, Indigenous, and WOC/POC members to shape a new name – Tailwind Communities.

 Note: this blog post is in the process of being updated to the new name so please bear with us.

-The good news is that Tribes are free to users, unless you choose to upgrade and we will discuss that below.
+The good news is that Communities are free to users, unless you choose to upgrade and we will discuss that below.
 I have been a proud partner of Tailwind for years and want to let you know that if you do choose to upgrade to a paid Tailwind plan after reading this post and use one of my links, I may receive a commission at no cost to you.

-How do Tailwind Tribes work?
+How do Tailwind Communities work?